teusH/MySense/PyCom/README.LoRa.md

 Default the LoRa spreading factor (SF) for the LoPy is set to 7.
 Enlarging this SF will negatively influence maximum air time and datagram size.
 The way out is: if the distance is a problem we can easily turn the antenna to point the antenna down to an out side situation.
 The lesson learned is: collect the RSSI and SNR values provided via the LoRa gateway to TTN.

+The default data rate during LoRa join phase is set to DR=0 (spreading factor 12, highest level).
+To change the data rate use Config.py (configuration file).
+The PyCom default data rate is None (SF7).

+The LoRa socket data rate is set to 2.
+One can change this default values via the Config.py (configuration) file.